Code-Institute-Submissions/venum-mma-store/README.md

 **Variables**

 The following variables were added to GITPOD's settings as well as the config vars in heroku settings.
-These details are not provided for public view.
+These details are not provided for public view but may be provided on request.

 - SECRET_KEY
 - STRIPE_PUBLIC_KEY